-You can prepare meatloaf in pretty much any pan as long as you are using a meat thermometer to check for doneness.
-The meatloaf will get done at different times when cooking meatloaf in different size pans.
+You can prepare meatloaf in virtually any pan as long as you are using a meat thermometer to check for doneness.
+The meatloaf will get done at different times when cooking this recipe in different size pans.
 In the pictures below, I use a meatloaf pan, a cupcake pan, and a cast iron skillet.
 I now have a mini meatloaf pan.
 See links below.
 The cast iron skillet meatloaf will cook faster because the meatloaf will be thinner.
 Most of the time I double this meatloaf recipe and make it in several different pans.
 The meatloaf we eat for dinner on the same day I prepare it I cook the meatloaf either in a meatloaf pan or my favorite way is to use my cast iron skillet.
-If using a cast iron skillet, you will have to drain the meatloaf once it is removed from the oven.
+If using a cast iron skillet, you will have to drain the meat once it is removed from the oven.

 Ten minutes before the meatloaf is done, I remove it from the oven, drain the grease, and put the other half of the sauce on the meatloaf.
 I return it back to the oven for another ten minutes of cooking.
-If I am going to freeze some of the meatloaf, I like using my muffin tins.
+If I am going to freeze some of the meatloaves, I like using my muffin tins.

 The meatloaf I am cooking to put in the freezer I use my cupcake pan or mini meatloaf pan.
 I freeze the individual meatloaves in a large zip lock bag.